-The picture depicts the custom of Taqing (踏青) "treading on the greenery," which continues to this day.
-The festival also signifies the changeover of the season from winter to spring, so people believe it is the perfect time for an outing, and also to plant seeds for plants or trees.
+The picture depicts the custom of Taqing (踏青) “treading on the greenery,” which continues to this day.
+The festival also signifies the changeover of the season from winter to spring, so people believe it is the perfect time for an outing and planting seeds.

 Image via Sohu

 Chinese people also like to fly kites during Qingming Festival.
 That's because people in ancient times believed that on Qingming, the gates of hell were open, which meant that they could send their greetings to the departed by kite.
-These days people cut their kites loose when flying them in hopes that it will bring them good luck in the new year.
+Nowadays, people cut their kites loose when flying them – hoping that it will bring them good luck in the new year.